Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 Additionally, you may create arrows out of pure chakra.
 Attacking with these arrows replaces your bow's normal Stamina cost with an equivalent Chakra cost +5 (a Daikyu, Stamina 20, would become Chakra 25).
 These deal (CHA/8) dice of damage, and use (ninjutsu damage bonus + physical damage bonus)/2 in place of your normal physical damage bonus.
 These arrows use d12 for their damage if used with a Daikyu, or d6 with a Yumi.

 These arrows have a faint glow about them until they hit, a result of the chakra enhancing them.
 This tends to draw attention.
 When attacking from Stealth with Phantom Ballista (either a normal arrow, or one created from chakra) your Stealth TN is reduced by 7 (rather than 5).

+#### --( San no Hoshi - Three Star )--
+By fully unfolding the user's fan and channeling their chakra through it as they make a wide sweeping gesture, they can produce a prodigious amount of wind that cuts through the air toward a distant target to send them reeling.

+ - Chakra: Special
+ - Damage: (Weapon)
+ - Range: CHA/3
+ - Speed: (Weapon) + 10
+ - Type: Fan

+Effects: This attack is defended against as a Ninjutsu Projectile, and uses your NDB plus your PDB, and knocks your target back (PDB) yards, along with knocking them prone automatically.
+The Chakra Cost of this technique is (20 + the Fan's normal Stamina cost).

 ## A-rank
 #### --( Mikazuki no Mai - Crescent Moon Dance )--